 Related post: 10 of the best baby shower gifts, all under $10

-Attempting minimalism inspired by Marie Kondo’s book, I’ve sold a ton on Craigslist.
-At one point I was making an extra $100 a month minimum by getting rid of things.
+- I’ve sold a ton on Craigslist.
+Attempting to get rid of clutter, inspired by Marie Kondo’s book, I wanted to sell a lot of what we had.
+At one point I was making an extra $100 a month minimum by getting rid of things!
 See how I sold a ton on Craiglist in this post.
-Just getting rid of so much made me think harder about what I was buying too.

 If you made it this far you deserve some ice cream or something!
 If you really desire to live on one income or are forced to you can!
 There are always places you can cut your budget or lifestyle changes to make.
 It’s just some are more painful to change like where you live or the size of your home.
 What are some ways you save money?
 Leave me a comment and I’d love to hear more!